• Lemon Law in Oklahoma

 Continue to make your payments while the repairs are being done.
 If the vehicle is determined to be defective, you will then have some options refund of your money or replacement of your car.

-If the problem continues and, after the fourth attempt at repair and the defect is not resolved, or if your vehicle has been out of commission due to the defect for a cumulative total of more than 45 days, your car can be considered a lemon and as such, subject to Oklahoma's Lemon Law.
+If the problem continues and, after 4 attempts at repair and the defect is not resolved, or if your vehicle has been out of commission due to the defect for a cumulative total 30 business days or more, your car can be considered a lemon and as such, subject to Oklahoma's Lemon Law.

 What that means now is that the manufacturer is obligated to do one of two things: